India

 • What do you see as the biggest challenges to modern India?
 How can India’s leadership address those challenges?
 What are its major strengths?

-• Are there elements of the Indian civilization that intrigue you?
+• Are there elements of Indian civilization that intrigue you?
 The food?
 The dress?
-The architecture?
+The music?

 More to Explore